 “Of course I am serious,” Wolfgang snapped.
 “I did not acquire my massive wealth by allowing emotion to dictate business decisions.
 Now your firm will have plenty of work bringing the François Mellet Project to an organized halt.
 I am not saying that the work is going to stop tomorrow: this is merely the first stage of the last stage.”

-Wolfgang and Horace stood and left the boardroom without the customary shaking of hands.
+Wolfgang and Horatio stood and left the boardroom without the customary shaking of hands.

 Years earlier, Wolfgang recognized an opportunity in this situation, and reacted by directly engaging the President of France.
 On the night of François Mellet’s re-election victory, the following phone call occurred: